nhscc/airports.api.hscc.bdpa.org/README.md

 app itself (like cron jobs).
 Specifically: you can copy and paste these elsewhere outside the repo and they'll still work.

+These scripts can be configured using the appropriate `.env` variables.
+See `dist.env` for details.

 You can use the handy NPM run script to build any external scripts with the resulting bundles placed in `external-scripts/bin`:

 ```
 npm run build-externals
 ```

+> Warning: when you change `.env` you must (re)build the external scripts using
+> the above command.

 All executables under `external-scripts/bin` can be run like so: